gatehill/imposter-cli/docs/unpacked_engine.md

 ### Command line argument

-You can also provide the `--engine` (or `-e`) command line argument to the `imposter up` command.
+You can also provide the `--engine-type` (or `-t`) command line argument to the `imposter up` command.

 > **Important** You must also set the distribution directory using either the configuration or environment variables described above.

 Example:

-    imposter up --engine unpacked
+    imposter up --engine-type unpacked

 Or:

-    imposter up -e unpacked
+    imposter up -t unpacked